P-p-H-d/mlib/README.md

 ##### `type *name_left_ref(name_it_t it)`
 ##### `type *name_right_ref(name_it_t it)`

-Return a pointer to the type of the node which is
+Return a borrowed pointer to the type of the node which is

 * up the given iterator,
 * down the given iterator (i.e. the first child of the node)